Meet the Russian Winter Olympians fighting to clear their names

 Russian whistleblower Grigory Rodchenkov will testify against the athletes, even though his life is under "serious threat", his lawyer Jim Walden tells CNN from his office in New York.

-Dr. Rodchenkov was the head of the Sochi lab during the 2014 games and he has detailed epic "systematic manipulation" to swap drug-tainted urine samples for clean ones, though Russia has consistently denied the allegations of a state-backed doping program.
+Rodchenkov was the head of the Sochi lab during the 2014 games, and he has detailed epic "systematic manipulation" to swap drug-tainted urine samples for clean ones, though Russia has consistently denied the allegations of a state-backed doping program.

-Dr. Rodchenkov is now in a US witness protection program and will testify from a secure location.
-Walden is helping Dr. Rodchenkov prepare his testimony and is a loud advocate of "clean sport."
+Rodchenkov is now in a US witness protection program and will testify from a secure location.
+Walden is helping Rodchenkov prepare his testimony and is a loud advocate of "clean sport."

 "We have heard the 'I'm clean, I'm clean, I've been tested a hundred times' so many times in the history of doping," said Walden, who places a lot of the blame on the Russian state.